 - Natural Certification (accredited by NATRUE)

-Dow Jones Sustainability Indexes
+Dow Jones Sustainability Indices

 To be included or to remain in the index, companies have to continually intensify their sustainability initiatives.
 The index’s ‘best-in-class’ approach means that it only includes companies that fulfill certain sustainability criteria better than the majority of their peers.

-The Dow Jones Sustainability Index family includes the world index as well as indices for North America, Europe, Asia Pacific, Korea, Emerging Markets and Australia.
+The Dow Jones Sustainability Indices family includes the world index as well as indices for North America, Europe, Asia Pacific, Korea, Emerging Markets and Australia.
 The world index was launched in 1999 as the first global sustainability benchmark.